the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 };
 ~~~~~~~~

-Computed property names might make no sense yet.
-Why should you need it?
-In a future chapter in the book you will come to a point where you can use it.
+Perhaps computed property names make no sense for you yet.
+Why should you need them?
+In a later chapter, you will come to a point where you can use them to allocate values by key in a dynamic way in an object.

 ### Exercises: